decaporg/decap-cms/website/content/docs/beta-features.md

 This can now be achieved using a per collection `media_folder` configuration which specifies a relative media folder for the collection.

-For example, the following configuration will result in media files being saved in the same directory as the entry and the image field being populated with the relative path to the image.
+For example, the following configuration will result in media files being saved in the same directory as the entry, and the image field being populated with the relative path to the image.

 ```yaml
 media_folder: static/media